TachikakaMin/dji-mobilesdk-vision/README.md

 ## What you need
 1. A DJI drone that supports Mobile SDK: Phantom, Inspire, Mavic, and even the tiny Spark.
 (I tested it on Mavic and Spark).

-2. At this moment, only iOS demo is provided.
-So you'll need a Mac to build the code, and an iPhone or iPad to run the App.
+2. A Mac with Xcode installed and an iOS device such as iPhone or iPad to run the App.

+If you would like to use an Android device instead, checkout [this](https://github.com/KPN-DJI/DJI-MobileSDK-Vision-Android) repository.

 ## How to build
 1. Follow the DJI Mobile SDK's [documentation](https://developer.dji.com/mobile-sdk/documentation/application-development-workflow/workflow-integrate.html#xcode-project-integration) to do necessary setup.
 Basically, you will need to install xcode, [cocoapods](https://guides.cocoapods.org/using/getting-started.html#getting-started), and register an App key from DJI developer [website](http://developer.dji.com/register/).
 When registering the App key, you need to have a unique bundle identifier like `com.yourorganization.yourappname`.